-The Board of the Council on Australia Latin America Relations will assess each application on its merits addressing the assessment criteria (refer to Section 6).
-Board members are listed on the Council on Australia Latin America Relations website.
+The COALAR Board will assess each application on its merits addressing the assessment criteria (refer to Section 6).
+Board members are listed on the COALAR website.
 Board members are treated as Commonwealth officials due to their role in the assessment process in accordance with Part 1, section 2.8 of the CGRGs and the Public Governance, Performance and Accountability Act.

-The Council on Australia Latin America Relations Secretariat, within the Department of Foreign Affairs and Trade, will provide information and advice to the Board to assist its determination of policy and its assessment of grant applications.
+The COALAR Secretariat, within the Department of Foreign Affairs and Trade, will provide information and advice to the Board to assist its determination of policy and its assessment of grant applications.